Database Tour new tab Documentation Contents Index

 Opening MySQL Databases

-There are several ways to connect MySQL databases in Database Tour:
+There are several ways to connect to MySQL databases in Database Tour:

-1. Opening through FD interface.
+1. Opening through FD interface (currently, supported are MySQL versions from 3.21 up to 5.7).
 Select FD interface, click MySQL, then fill all needed database parameters.
+Consult with your database administrator on how to choose correct parameters.

 2. Opening through connection string.
 Select ADO interface, then choose Connection string option and write a connection string.
 This way is very flexible and allows to specify many additional parameters in the connection string and override standard Database Tour connection behavior.
 It is recommended for advanced users.
 Here are basic connection strings (more examples and details can be found in the Internet):